-If you’re reading this article, you’re most likely from Missouri and own a boat or are planning to buy a boat, and are curious about insurance requirements.
+If you’re reading this article, you’re most likely from Missouri and own a boat or planning to buy a boat and are curious about insurance requirements.
 So, is boat insurance required in Missouri?

 Read on to learn more about boat insurance in Missouri and why you might want to get it, even though it is not required by law.

 Is Boat Insurance Required in Missouri?

 Is boat insurance required in Missouri?
 As mentioned, it is not required by law; however, I recommend you get covered.

 If you finance a boat, then you need to get coverage for the boat until you have paid the boat in full.
 This is one of the requirements of the lending institution or your settlement bank.

 The insurance coverage must be the full value of the boat.
 And the lending institution or your settlement bank is the policy’s lien holder.
 This way, they have the right to insurance claims.

 What if you have already paid the lending institution or the bank in full?
 Are you still required to renew your boat insurance?
 The answer is ‘no’ because your transaction with them has already ended.

 The question now is, should you still get boat insurance?
 I recommend you do get your boat insured, even without a requirement.
 It is for your own financial protection.
 Your boat is part of your life; therefore, it should form part of your financial decisions.
 It’s the same as getting insurance policies for your property, your cars, and your life.

 As mentioned earlier, nobody wants to get caught in a boat accident.
 That’s why we make it a point to follow precautionary measures as much as we can.
 But let’s be realistic.
 Even if we take extra caution, it’s still possible for accidents to happen.